JoakimHagen/MCP23X17/README.md

 - 16 bit full microchip manipulation with the Device class

 Each port supports read/write from cache and to queue with commits independently.
-Switch this on by setting the UseCache property.
+Switch this on by setting the UseCaching property.
 Switching off does not commit any queued writes.

 ### Current limitations